This Is Exactly The Reason Why You Should Not Get Married When You're 30

 Crowdsourcing opportunities isn’t bad.
 I am wary of the Indian matrimony market so I decided to scour Facebook and friends, if there was anyone I knew who was still single.
 I sorted Facebook friends and friends of friends who had a single status to check if there was a former crush anywhere.
 I even scoured through old school albums.
 There was not much hope there.

 My best friend refused to help me in this search as he felt I was rushing into everything.
 His idea was different - the best way to get over someone is to get under someone else.
 That was not me.
 I asked him to help me on that.
-He refused again — that would be another big mistake on my 'messed up' Indian morals.Share
+He refused again — that would be another big mistake on my 'messed up' Indian morals.Share this quote

 However, I was psyched enough to try online dating.
 In a hurry, I jumped into the Tinder bandwagon.
 There, you swipe right, arrange to meet a random dude, see if you want to take things along.
 I am a girl who will probably need twenty different conversations before first base.
 With a photo based hot-or-not style app like Tinder, this wouldn’t be an option.
 Uninstalled!